-People can often treat the symptoms of ringworm — a fungal skin condition that creates an itchy, round rash — with clotrimazole cream and other over-the-counter medications.
+Medications for ringworm include clotrimazole cream and other over-the-counter drugs.
 But doctors sometimes prescribe antifungal drugs, such as oral terbinafine.

 Ringworm infections are